rickey-alok/techwriter-go-to-doc/README.md

 # TechWriter go-to docs
-A tech writer's go-to document is a reference guide that they can turn to for information and guidance on technical writing best practices.
+A tech writer's go-to document is a reference guide that they can turn to for information and guidance on below technical topics for quick reference.

 1. [Git-Github](./pages/gitGitHub.md)
 2. [Markdown](./pages/Markdown.md)